 The dimensions of the lines tend to move during the first part of their life, it is therefore recommended to have a performance trim check within the first 50hrs of use.
 To ensure the correct trim, the lines should be measured and adjusted to the published values as necessary.
-Loops in the C lines, along with loops attaching the B risers are in place to make the trimming process easier.
+Loops in the C lines are in place to make the trimming process easier.